 Bright Futures Academy in Riverside a " suspended after a studenta s...

 State education officials have cleared Bright Futures Academy, an embattled school for special needs children, to again accept new students at its Riverside campus.
-The state informed the school in a June 16 letter that the suspension had been lifted.
+The California Department of Education suspended admissions at the school in March because of health and safety violations stemming from the death of Anthony Corona , an 18-year-old autistic student who died in December after an altercation on a school bus.

 Add your comments below